 What is Zwift?

 Zwift is a way to ride your bike online in a virtual world.
-And it's booming: often we now see over 8,000 people riding at any one time.
-Its most compelling feature is the ability to ride with (or against) other people across the world.
-The app now notifies you of upcoming events, and top riders like legendary German hard man Jens "Shut up legs" Voigt and Tour de France top 10 finisher Laurens ten Dam.
+And it's booming, with thousands of people riding at any one time.
+Its most compelling feature is the ability to ride with (or compete against) other people across the world.
+You can just hook up with your mates, or you can train and race at any level, all the way up to the inaugural UCI esports World Championships which will take place in 2020.

 “Zwift is the first company to use massive multiplayer gaming technology to bring the outdoor cycling experience indoors,” says Zwift – only you can leave the bad weather and dark conditions outside.